North Carolina Tar Heels women's lacrosse: Seasons

-2013 National Championship
+2013 national championship

 When asked about constructing a national championship-type team, Head Coach Levy stated that “its not just a one-year thing for us."
 The team expects success because they have been a perennial final four team for the past 5 years.
-Even though they had not won a National Title until 2013 they expect to be in a position to do so year in and year out.
+Even though they had not won a national title until 2013 they expect to be in a position to do so year in and year out.
 She stressed the importance of the recruiting process; the team consists of not only talented lacrosse players, but also hard workers with an ability to sacrifice self-interest for the team.
 The freshmen are expected to be on “a constant ascension of personal development, athletically, academically, and in the community."